BioTeam’s Backblaze 2.0 Project – 135 Terabytes for $12,000

 - Part IV – Backblaze pod assembly & integration pictures

-- Part V – Backblaze Initial Performance Data
+- Part V – Backblaze Performance (this post)

 - Part VI – Backblaze pod software & configuration (future post)